faheemframes/healthyfi/README.md

 3. Ensure all environment variables are set correctly
 4. Check that the database tables exist and have the correct schema

-## Deployment

-### Deploy with Lovable

-Simply open [Lovable](https://lovable.dev) and click on Share -> Publish.

-### Deploy with Vercel/Netlify

-1. Build the project: `npm run build`
-2. Deploy the `dist` folder to your preferred platform
-3. Set environment variables in your deployment platform

 ## Contributing